Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method

 \subsection{Asymptotic theory of the posterior distribution}

 In this section we study the asymptotic properties of a Bayesian procedure for inference with the POT approach.
-In the sequel, we assume to work with a prior distribution on $\bftheta \in \Theta$ of the following form
+We assume to work with a prior distribution on $\bfvartheta \in \Theta$ {with density} of the following form